Pickled green tomatoes, an easy recipe for canning green tomatoes. These pickles are delicious, economical, and full of vitamins.

 How to serve?

-In Romania, pickled green tomatoes are served as a side dish for many dishes in the winter months.
+In Romania, green tomato pickles are served as a side dish for many dishes in the winter months.

-- Beef and Pork Meatballs or Zucchini Beef Meatballs with mashed potatoes, for instance.
+- Romanian Beef and Pork Meatballs or Zucchini Beef Meatballs with mashed potatoes, for instance.

 - Polenta dishes like these Polenta and Cheese Balls with Sausages or this Moldavian Stew - Tochitura.